jaygrossman/jaygrossman.github.io/_posts/2021-04-02-happy-21st-birthday-for-sportscollectors.net.md

 comments: false
 ---

-<p>Last week marked the 21st Anniversary from when I publicly launched SportsCollectors.net allowing collectors to join.
+<p>Last week marked the 21st Anniversary from when I publicly launched <a href="https://www.sporrtscollectors.net">SportsCollectors.net</a> allowing collectors to join.
 It's been a pretty wild ride and I thought I would celebrate a little bit on the site's blog.</p>

 <p>21 years is a long time and lot has happened to me personally:</p>
 <ul>